nichoth/tapzero/README.md

 ### Async + planning

-Return `t.plan()`, and then the test will automatically wait until the right number of assertions have been made.
-By default this will time out after 5 seconds.
+Return `.plan()`, and then the test will automatically wait until the right number of assertions have been made.

 >
 > [!NOTE]